helenmurugan/true-words-quiz/README.md

 ## Design

 * Imagery
     * A black and white image of dictionary text was chosen as the background image for the quiz.
-This image is relevant to the subject matter of the quiz and is easily recognisable, helping the user understand what the quiz is about.
+This image is relevant to the subject matter and is easily recognisable, helping the user understand what the quiz is about.

 * Typography